 This month's best video's come courtesy of 3 different riders all for their own very unique style and all of them take the sport of Handboarding to a completely new level, doing stuff that I don't think has been performed yet.

-First off, we have Daniel Carr @captain_kookman if you follow him on instagram, over in Australia shredding some East Coast gems.
+First off, we have Daniel Carr @captain_kookman if you follow him on Instagram, over in Australia shredding some East Coast gems.
 Daniel has been a Slyde Rider for over a year and has been an unbelievable addition to the Slyde Family.
 He is one of the guys that has been going from strength to strength and really lifting the profile of the sport with an unwavering dedication to getting out there on a daily basis and showing us all how it's done.
 Pure stoke!

 Daniel Carr gets an epic wave on the East Coast of Aus.
 You have to see this Daniel gets pitted and spit out

 I'm not going to go on too much about this hairless fool because that chrome dome is yours truly getting pulled behind a boat trying to emulate a massive fishing lure.
 I have wanted to do this for as long as I've been making Handboards.
-Finding a boat and more importantly someone to drive it has always been an Achilles heel in that endeavor.
+Finding a boat and more importantly, someone to drive it has always been an Achilles heel in that endeavor.

-However, it was just recently that SIMA (surf industry manufacturers assoc) organized a great event at the Carlsbad lagoon for all their member where the opportunity to jump in and see if what I though would happen.... would happen, and I was right!
+However, it was just recently that SIMA (surf industry manufacturers assoc) organized a great event at the Carlsbad lagoon for all their member where the opportunity to jump in and see if what I thought would happen.... would happen, and I was right!
 This is as much fun as it looks and if you get the chance, I would highly recommend doing it.

 Ever wondered if you can Handboard behind a boat?
-I did and here are the results, It was a lot of fun and and if you get the chance grab a rope and pull in
+I did and here are the results, It was a lot of fun and if you get the chance to grab a rope and pull in